 - How to make fresh food last longer

-Whether you find yourself quarantined due to the Coronavirus, political unrest, or natural disaster, it’s always a good idea to be prepared.
+Whether you find yourself sheltering in place, political unrest, or natural disaster, it’s always a good idea to be prepared.

 While there are other emergency preparedness items and supplies you might want to keep on hand, this post will cover the food aspect.
 For everything else, check out FEMA’s emergency preparedness list here.